 You can see how many changes are queued and what was your last change in the tool tip when you hover your mouse over the Undo or Redo buttons.
-In the example below, there were three changes in the undo queue and the last change made was an insertion of an Objective.
+In the example below, there is one change in the undo queue and the last change made was a reordering of a challenge.

 Auto recovery of unsaved changes

 If you exit from Jibility abnormally, such as closing the browser without saving your document, then when you restart Jibility, you may be prompted with the following message.

 With the implementation of the Undo/Redo feature, we now store your work in progress roadmap in your browser's cache.
 If you exit abnormally and Jibility detects that you have unsaved changes, then you may have a chance to reopen the unsaved document.